elliotkillick/elliotkillick.com/content/uses/_index.md

 - strace for debugging program errors
   - Often my next step after increasing verbosity, checking logs, searching up the error message, and trying ideas fail
   - Reading/grepping source code or binary strings may come after this
+- Socat for connecting things together
+- Tinyproxy as a simple HTTP proxy server for use with Socat
 - Git
 - QDirStat
 - WinDirStat on Windows